 What is Anchore?

 Anchore is an open source container inspection and analysis system, coded in Python; that provides you with control over the contents of your containers by allowing you to run queries, produce reports and define policies that can be used in your Continuous Integration and Deployment (CI/CD) pipelines.
 It works with leading CI/CD platforms such as Docker, kubernetes, Jenkins, CoreOS & MESOS.
+It is said that today, a good over 30% of official images in Docker Hub contain high priority security vulnerabilities and tools like this is are there to thankfully reduce this number.

 Installing Anchore is simple: